Grant making policy

 6.2 Inform the Trustees of the names and full contact details of two referees who are prepared to support the application;

-6.3 Provide adequate information regarding the identity and financial status of the applicant and/or of the applicant’s household;
+6.3 Provide adequate information regarding the identity and financial status of the applicant and/or of the applicant’s household.
+This information will also include the number of dependants covered by the declared household income;

-6.4 In the case of applications under Objective 1, provide adequate information regarding the applicant’s medical condition;
+6.4 In the case of applications under Aim 1, provide adequate information regarding the applicant’s medical condition;

 7. Assessment process